2023 - horizontal white fair-start-movement most effective tagline

 Family Planning info card

-Midura thus did more to maintain the largest driver of animal suffering and ecocide than reform it.
-More specifically he used the funds to further cement the nonsensical concept of anthropocentric animal law: Animal law is the current legal systems reference to animals, with no need to fundamentally change how we form human/animal relations to actually / on balance protect animals.
+More specifically, Midura used the funds to further cement the nonsensical concept of anthropocentric animal law: Animal law as the current legal system’s reference to animals, with no need to fundamentally change how we form human/animal relations to actually / on balance protect animals.
 But you cannot help animals on balance without accounting for their relations with humans.
 Helping them requires the same fundamental change children of color need – reforming fundamental illegitimacy – but that’s the last thing those who made their wealth on illegitimacy want to deal with.

 Why?
-Inverting preemptive power from documents like constitutions to collective family planning discourses – to account for the actual creation of power relations and the lives animals will experience – nullifies all of the assumed and unlegitimated authorities and entitlements Midura’s sand castle of scammy animal law is built upon.
+Inverting preemptive power from documents like constitutions to collective family planning discourses – to account for the actual creation of power relations and the lives animals will experience – nullifies all of the assumed and unlegitimated authorities and entitlements Midura’s family relies on to live well while others suffer.

 Midura funded his misconception in premier law schools to brand it with their mystique – much the way philanthroscammer Brad Goldberg did.
 Those schools all make false claims about their impacts on animals, and have been named in actions before the United Nations.

-This shows a horrible thing: In the middle of the polycrisis, wealth could buy and further the ideologies – like the idea that freedom is about “free markets” that harm animals rather than measurable political empowerment that helps them – at top schools.
+This shows a horrible thing: In the middle of the polycrisis, wealth could buy and further false ideologies at top schools – like the idea that freedom is about “free markets” that harm animals rather than measurable political empowerment for humans which helps animals, or the idea that performative public interest work – in which the performer quietly chooses policies that undo the work on balance, and benefit them – are acceptable.

-Seeing this does not require inside knowledge – just ask Midura to report impacts in the context of inequitable growth.
+Seeing this does not require inside knowledge – just ask Midura to report impacts in the context of inequitable growth or run the zer-baseline tests with AI described above.
 The problem is hidden in plain sight.
 He won’t see the problem because he assumes it’s acceptable that some children benefit at deadly cost to others through inequitable birth positionality, capital growth unimpeded by the rights of future children, and omissive reporting.

 The academics he funds do not speak out because they want the money he controls.

 The fix?
-Anyone can challenge illegal baselining under the law because it hurts everyone.
+Anyone can challenge illegal baselining – through things like complaints to states attorneys generals under consumer protection law – because it hurts everyone.

 More at: